indutny/json-pipeline/design.md

 generally done using language-specific opcodes, and are not subject to the SSA phase defined below.

-Every node (except region nodes) must be in the `nodes` list of one block.
+Every node (except region nodes) MUST be in the `nodes` list of one block.
 First block in `cfg` section is considered a `start` node.

 SSA-less CFG information is propagated to the next stage.